Combretum afrum

 Status

-Least Concern (LC), Combretum afrum is not threatened.
+Least Concern (LC), Combretum afrum is not threatened, according to the Red List of South African Plants.

 Distribution and habitat